sarahciston/codingcare/posts/0critintro.md

 Imagine a [xxx] as handy as a hammer or a saw, a custom machine-learning model as easy to pick up and use as a garden trowel.

->"The mere act of owning real tools and having the power to use them is a radical and rare idea that can help change the world around us" [@schwarzAnarchistToolChest2010]
+>"The mere act of owning real tools and having the power to use them is a radical and rare idea that can help change the world around us" [@schwarzAnarchistToolChest2010] [XXXusedabovealready]
 >"Everything extraneous has been taken away.
 Everything necessary is right where you need it and is easy to manipulate."[@schwarzAnarchistToolChest2010]
 Contrast this with CPU power, GPUs, NPUs, cloud compute, millions of hours and millions of dollars spent programming the resource-hungry systems we see today.
 Fewer tools, more skill-building.
 Minimalism.
 Smaller toolboxes, more familiarization.